StefanStoevStoev/Soft-Uni/5. Java Web/Website-irrigation/irrigation2/src/main/java/com/example/irrigation2/doc.md

             `status of my orders` to check product type, pieces, prise, status and date of sending.
     3. HTML
 II.
 Home page
+    1. Accessibility - by click or redirect.
+Users with any role have access to `Home page`, it's reachable from every view.
+    2. Classes - no specific controller for homepage, but some methods redirect to `Home page`.
+UserController method `register()` redirect to `Home page` after successful registration.
+Successful `login` redirect to `Home page` too.
+    3. HTML - the place is `index.html`.
 III.
 Registration
 IV.
 Login
 V. Products